anbclausen/quills/README.md

 - Depth-optimal considering only CX gates
 - Depth-optimal considering only CX gates with local optimal number of SWAPs

-There is also an option to allow ancillary SWAPs or not.
+There is also an option to allow ancillary SWAPs or not for the SAT-based synthesizer.

+QuilLS automatically checks whether the output circuit it gives is functionally equivalent with the input circuit.

 QuilLS has been developed by [Anders Benjamin Clausen](https://github.com/anbclausen) and [Anna Blume Jakobsen](https://github.com/AnnaBlume99) at the Department of Computer Science, Aarhus University.
 Supervised by professor [Jaco van de Pol](https://www.au.dk/en/jaco@cs.au.dk) with the help of [Irfansha Shaik](https://github.com/irfansha).